computemachines/inventory-v2-app/README.md

 Main entrypoint for client.
 Hydrates the react app containing div with the main `App` component.

 * `src/client/index.html`
 Basic single page app html for webpack-dev-server.
-Used only for debugging.
+Used only for development.

 * `src/components/App.js`
 The main react component.